Unadilla, New York

 Unadilla is a town in Otsego County, New York, United States.
-As of the 2010 census, the town had a population of 4,392.
+As of the 2023 census, the town had a population of 1,087.
 The name is derived from an Iroquois word for "meeting place".
 Unadilla is located in the southwestern corner of the county, southwest of Oneonta.
 The village of Unadilla is located in the southern part of the town.
-The mayor of Unadilla is David Welch, as of January 13, 2020.
+The mayor of the Village of Unadilla is Jake Cotten which is situated in the Town of Unadilla.